NAPSG/DHS-Symbol-Server/README.md

 DHS symbol Library Tool from Dignitas.
 Used for public safety mapping.
 Files include svg files,

-To view licensing infomraiton, see the <a href="https://github.com/NAPSG/DHS-Symbol-Server/blob/main/LICENSE.txt">LICENSE.txt</a> file.
+To view licensing information, see the <a href="https://github.com/NAPSG/DHS-Symbol-Server/blob/main/LICENSE.txt">LICENSE.txt</a> file.

 ## Access the symbols by categories:
  - <a href="https://github.com/NAPSG/DHS-Symbol-Server/tree/main/dhs-symbol/assets/icons/Access%20Hazards">Access Hazards</a>